mytiki/lagoon/README.md

 The Lagoon project was created as a result of the [mytiki.com](https://mytiki.com) team's work (and frustrations) with the infrastructure and management required to productize data —taking large, raw application datasets and transforming them for consumption by other teams.
 The project is based on the original internal mytiki.com platform built to coalesce data from dozens of applications, billions of records, and millions of users into standardized clean assets for consumption by external data teams and companies.
 Along the way we kept hearing from data teams struggling with the same problems as us —it's hard and expensive.

-Lagoon is a blend of popular open source tools, managed serverless infrastructure (AWS), wiring, and simplified interfaces to modularize data productization.
+Lagoon is a blend of popular open source tools, managed infrastructure (AWS), wiring, and simplified interfaces to modularize data productization.
 In short, if you have a lot of data, a small team, a limited budget, and you need to continuously deliver good clean structured data, [deploy a Lagoon](https://us-east-2.console.aws.amazon.com/lambda/home#/create/app?applicationId=arn:aws:serverlessrepo:us-east-2:992382831795:applications/mytiki-lagoon).

+To lean more about the Lagoon project and how it works, please visit our [documentation](https://docs.mytiki.com/docs/productization-overview).

 ### Project Status
 [![tests](https://img.shields.io/github/actions/workflow/status/mytiki/lagoon/test.yml?style=for-the-badge&logo=github&logoColor=white&label=TESTS)](https://github.com/mytiki/lagoon/actions/workflows/test.yml)